dsfreedom/taskmaster/README.md

 Overview:

-This repository contains the enhanced version of a React Todo App with API integration.
+This repository contains the enhanced version of a Tasmaster with API integration.
 The update includes the implementation of the toggle and rename functionalities for todos, extending the app's usability and user experience.